corrad1nho/qomui/README.md

 Qomui has been my first ever programming experience and a practical challenge for myself to learn a bit of Python.
 Hence, I'm aware that there is a lot of code that could probably be improved, streamlined and made more beautiful.
 I might have made some horrible mistakes, too.
 I'd appreciate any feedback as well as suggestions for new features.

 ### Changelog
+version 0.6.1:
+- [new] support for Windscribe
+- [new] support for ProtonVPN
+- [change] missing flags for Windscribe added
+- [change] autocompletion for "c" and "v" options in cli
+- [change] most cli commands are not case-sensitive anymore
+- [bugfix] alternative dns servers not parsed correctly
+- [bugfix] crashes when loading default configuration
+- [bugfix] configs are not imported if url cannot be resolved
+- [bugfix] old connection not killed after network change detected (in rare cases)

 version 0.6.0:
 - [new] support for Wireguard
 - [new] cli-interface